baz9/baz9/README.md

-### Hi there 👋
+### ⚡ H E L L O

-:lightning: Currently learning java, javascript, html & css
+⚡ Currently learning java, javascript, html & css

-I'm doing a degree in software development and learning web development in my spare time to further develop my knowledge
+⚡ I'm doing a degree in software development and learning web development in my spare time to further develop my knowledge

 <!--
 **baz9/baz9** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.